 Perhaps they want to remix a track for a re-release.
 Perhaps they want to extend a track for a movie soundtrack.
 It is vital that you can re-open an old session and get it up and running on your DAW, ideally sounding exactly as it did originally!

 You only need to lose a session once to learn how important it is to have backups.
 And yet it is surprising how many amateur producers do not have a system for backing things up.
 Firstly, you should back things up as you go.
 This is easy these days, as you can actually work in a drive that automatically backs up to Dropbox or Google Drive.

-Different DAWs read and store files in different ways, and it is worth familiarising yourself with how your chosen platform works.
-If you are dragging in samples from an external drive, are those files being read direct from that location, or are they being copied into your project folder?
-This is important, as if you re-open the session at a later date on another computer – or without the same drives connected – you may not have all of the necessary audio available.
+Different DAWs read and store files in different ways, and it is worth familiarizing yourself with how your chosen platform works.
+If you are dragging in samples from an external drive, are those files being read directly from that location, or are they being copied into your project folder?
+This is important as if you re-open the session at a later date on another computer – or without the same drives connected – you may not have all of the necessary audio available.

 If you are working with software instruments, it can be useful to keep the information as midi for as long as possible.
 This means that you can quickly and easily tweak parts throughout the mixing process.
-However, at some point it is normally advisable to bounce all of these parts to audio.
+However, at some point, it is normally advisable to bounce all of these parts to audio.
 If you re-open a session containing software instruments after a gap of a few years, it is entirely possible that they won't work properly anymore.

 Perhaps the plug-in format will be out of date, or the sample library won't be readable by modern samplers.
 Bouncing to audio will insure you against these kinds of scenarios.

 Audio Ear Training for Music Producers and Sound Engineers